 The Putney School was founded in 1935 by Carmelita Hinton, a progressive education pioneer.
-She distilled the school’s philosophy into these eight fundamental beliefs:
+She distilled the school’s philosophy into these nine fundamental beliefs:

 To work not for marks, badges, or honors; but to discover truth and to grow in human understanding and knowledge of the universe, to treasure the hard stretching of oneself, to render service.

 To learn to appreciate and participate in the creative arts, where we give expression to our struggle for communication of our inner lives and for beauty, and to grant these arts great prestige.

 To believe in manual labor, be glad to do one’s share of it and proud of the skills learned in the doing.